murisi/L2/CONTRIBUTING.md

  * Success: Amount of code in L2 compiler written in L2 (excluding macros to implement C's builtins) is less than or equal to that of compiler written in C.

 ## Measuring Advantageousness
 If the L2 programming language is usable, then the natural question is: Is using L2 ever advantageous?
-Some thoughts:
+The following are some of my thoughts; perhaps someone can substantiate or refute them with code:
  * Pthreads maybe easier to use in L2 than in C because
    * L2 functions are valid anywhere an expression is
    * L2 supports static non-global variables